Teaching Commons > Teaching Guides > Technology > More Technology Tools > Games & Simulations

-Contact a consultant in Faculty Instructional Technology Services (FITS) to incorporate games or simulations into course learning activities.
-The FITS interactive-design team works with faculty members to either create custom interactive materials or recommend existing tools that best suits their needs.
+Contact a consultant in the Center for Teaching and Learning (CTL) to incorporate games or simulations into course learning activities.
+The CTL interactive-design team works with faculty members to either create custom interactive materials or recommend existing tools that best suits their needs.
 Incorporating games and simulations into courses can provide many benefits, including:

-The examples below highlight several projects that FITS staff have worked with faculty to create.
+The examples below highlight several projects that CTL staff have worked with faculty to create.
 To propose a project, contact Sharon Guan at firstname.lastname@example.org.

 This game was created for a Religious Studies course offered by Chris Tirres.
 Tirres wanted to offer students an online game to replace an activity he typically conducts in his face-to-face courses to help students review key facts about Islam.
 Inspired by the popular gameshow Jeopardy!, this web-based game allows students to check their knowledge through multiple-choice questions grouped by category and difficulty level.
 To help motivate students, Tirres offers a reward to the player who attains the highest score in the shortest amount of time.

 Eva Patrikakou and Carol Wren wanted their students in the College of Education to see an assignment through the eyes of a student with a learning disability.
 In this simulation, students are given two minutes to write a short essay about their weekends, but they are not allowed to use several common letters.
 Alert messages with startling sound effects interrupt students if they attempt to enter a forbidden character, while other warnings automatically appear at specific intervals, belittling students with messages such as, “Can't you write any faster?”
 At the end of the activity, students are reminded that the humiliation and frustration they felt in trying to complete this task is similar to what students with learning disabilities feel on a regular basis when trying to complete activities in class.